tonybaloney/Cloud-auto-scaling/README.md

 Roadmap
 ---------------
 * Adding support for OpenStack, EC2, Parallels
-* Adding support for SNMP
+* Adding support for SNMP SetRequest to allow a Load-Balancer to be updated with changes (currently assume a network range is added to a pool in F5/Citrix/etc.)

 Installation
 ---------------